 The analysis was conducted assuming that the FSS ES was operating at the following latitude/longitude: 39.73° N, and 104.75° W. The location of the FS was randomized with a fixed separation distance of 60 km radius of the FSS ES that is stationed at the aforementioned location.
-The FS receiver antenna is pointing directly at another FS station whose location is randomized within a 0.4 to 3 km circle of the receiver.
+The FS receiver antenna’s azimuth is pointing at another FS station whose location is randomized within a 0.4 to 3 km circle of the receiver.

-The analysis produced a cumulative distribution function (CDF) curve for the I/N levels received by the FS which was then compared to the I/N protection criteria of FS.
+The analysis produced a CCDF curve for the I/N levels received by the FS which was then compared to the I/N protection criteria of FS.

 The following assumptions were made during the analysis: